isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/exchange-online-service-description/planning-and-deployment.md

   - **Edit a migration batch** If a migration batch for a staged Exchange migration or an IMAP migration is in the migration queue but not currently running, administrators can edit the migration batch.

-- **Azure Active Directory 同步處理工具**Azure Active Directory 同步處理工具在移轉中扮演重要的角色，混合使用 Exchange Online 與內部部署 Exchange Server 的電子郵件案例。工具的作用為進行從內部部署 Active Directory 到 Exchange Online 的單向同步化。遷移完成之後，管理員僅需使用 Exchange Online 來管理 Active Directory 使用者和群組。此工具也可讓使用者維持一致的全域通訊清單 (GAL)，線上環境會持續和內部部署環境進行同步作業。
+- **Azure Active Directory Sync tool** The Azure Active Directory Sync tool plays an important role in migration to hybrid email scenarios that utilize both Exchange Online and an on-premises Exchange Server.
+The tool performs a one-way synchronization from on-premises Active Directory to Exchange Online.
+After migration is complete, administrators only need to use Exchange Online to manage Active Directory users and groups.
+The tool also provides users with a unified Global Address List where the online environment is continuously synchronized with the on-premises environment.

     如需 Azure Active Directory 同步處理工具的詳細資訊，請參閱[目錄同步處理：藍圖](https://go.microsoft.com/fwlink/p/?LinkId=287034)。